-Finally, we pefform routing between inputs, outputs, and LUTs using a simple greedy algorithm.
+Finally, we perform routing between inputs, outputs, and LUTs using a simple greedy algorithm.
 We employ a greedy routing algorithm that routes wires in the most direct fashion.
-We perform routing in three steps: first, we route the wires between input nodes and LUTs, followed by routing wires from LUTs to the outputs, and finally we route the wires connecting LUTs to together.
-To route the necessary wires within the configurable logic fabric, we make routing decisions at the switch matrix, our algorithm attempts to create a route towards the destination LUT node.
+We perform routing in three steps: first, we route the wires between input nodes and LUTs, followed by routing wires from LUTs to the outputs, and finally we route the wires connecting LUTs together.
+To route the necessary wires within the configurable logic fabric, we make routing decisions at the switch matrices.
+When a partially routed wire has reached a switch matrix, our algorithm attempts to create a route towards the destination LUT node.
 However, when the routing process reaches a switch matrix that is not available for routing, the algorithm will back track to the previous switch matrix and attempt to route the wire in the opposite direction to find an alternate route.